MS in Library & Information

 - Instructional partner

-- Integration of twenty-first century skills and learning standards
+- Integration of modern skills and learning standards

 Standard 2: Literacy and Reading